Thursday, 26th February 2004

-“Yes, please,” Phil said, and raised an eyebrow.
-“Prior to going anywhere else, Rachel, I’d like you to work your contacts on the street.
+“Yes, please.”
+Phil raised an eyebrow.
+“Before going anywhere else, Rachel, I’d like you to work your contacts on the street.
 We don’t need immediate answers on the vehicle thefts, but a few discreet enquiries will get the ball rolling.”

 Rachel had specific people in mind regarding the stolen vehicles, so there was no pressure there.
 The keys on her laptop were clacking away as she brought up all she could on Martin and Lorraine Cameron relating to Spain.

 Annabel said, “I’ll fix us all a fresh coffee.”
 She winked at Phil and looked back over her shoulder at her protégé.